Sotheby's • 2021–2022

 /01

-Bids, auctions, consignments, and invoices consolidated into a single account experience for Sotheby’s collectors.
+Bids, auctions, consignments, and invoices consolidated into a single account experience, with every prompt, banner, and bid status documented as part of the same shelf.

 /02